Implementing Laws At-a-Glance

 4. Is the scope of reportable concerns the same as in the Directive?

 No, the scope is broader than the Directive.
-For example, reports can also cover actions or omissions that constitute violations of legal provisions.
+For example, reports can also cover actions or omissions that constitute violations of national legal provisions.

 5. Does the implementing law permit anonymous reporting?